 JupyterHub 0.8 introduced the ability to write a custom implementation of the proxy.
 This enables deployments with different needs than the default proxy, configurable-http-proxy (CHP).
-CHP is a single-process node proxy that they Hub manages by default as a subprocess (it can be run externally, as well, and typically is in production deployments).
+CHP is a single-process nodejs proxy that the Hub manages by default as a subprocess (it can be run externally, as well, and typically is in production deployments).